vector-of-bool/vector-of-bool.github.io/_posts/2017-08-12-partial-specializations.md

 ``json_lib`` headers pulled in.
 Booo.
 This means that our users must have the include paths set up properly, and ``json_lib`` is now polluting their namespace.
-Moving the *definition* of the static ``to_json`` and ``from_json`` functions to an implementation file won't help: The declarations must still be visible to the compiler at all times.
+Moving the *definition* of the static ``to_json`` and ``from_json`` functions to an implementation file won't help: the declarations must still be visible to the compiler at all times.

 ## A Different API?